Sam Gibson (The Young and the Restless): Character creation and casting

-Character development
+Development

 Sam, a rural veterinarian from New Mexico is described as being "kind, decent, and full of common sense".
 The character was introduced as a love interest for Sharon Newman (Sharon Case) while she was on the run, after being sentenced un-rightfully for the murder of Skye Newman (Laura Stone).
 Daytime Confidential revealed that he who would enter Sharon's "orbit".
 On-Air On-Soaps described him as a "salt of the earth" veterinarian who would be paired with "non other" than the "troubled" Sharon, who is a regular and one of the show's longest-running cast members.
 TV Guide's Michael Logan noted that Flanery wouldn't end up playing "yet another rich, Genoa City power-schemer" but he would be playing "rather a salt o' the earth country veterinarian" who would romance Sharon.
 Flanery said that Sam "seems logical and down to earth, of average means.
 Sort of a departure from normal “filthy rich” characters."

 Sam is a widower, and hadn't found love since the death of his wife.
 Sam discovered Sharon sleeping in his barn and invited her in, giving her a place to stay.
 At the time, Sharon, who was a fugitive, was posing under the pseudonym Sheri Coleman.
 Sam is good friends with a local young girl named Piper, whom 'Sheri' bonds with as well.
 They formed a close relationship together.
 While she was in New Mexico, Sharon let her loved ones in Genoa City, Wisconsin believe she was dead.

 Of working with Flanery, Sharon Case said that she "loved him" and said "I thought the storyline turned out really lovely, but what a 180 degree turn in energy – that the storyline was going in one direction and all of a sudden it was going in another direction.
 I thought it was an interesting choice and the story turned out really beautiful."
 Case said that the romance between Sharon and Sam "turned out great" and praised the writing.
 Of the story, On-Air On-Soaps said "Sharon went on the run, faked her own death, ended up on a farm, met a handsome stranger, and from there the story seems to get even more complex."